El Encino La Abanera, Honduras, Washed

 COFFEE PROFILE

-This mixed lot from Nyeri County, Kenya, showcases the unique qualities of two renowned SL coffee varieties.
-This filter highlights the best of Kenyan coffees with sweet caramel notes accompanied by crisp green apple and a zesty lime finish.
+This IH-90 lot from El Encino showcases the unique qualities of two renowned Honduran coffee.
+This filter has notes of chamomile accompanied by pear and a lime finish.

 ROAST | Filter |